sisinflab/warprec/warprec/utils/config/README.md

 - **item_local_path**: The path to the item clustering information.
 - **user_sep**: The separator used for the user clustering file.
 - **item_sep**: The separator used for the item clustering file.
+- **user_header**: Whether to treat the first row of the user file as a header or not.
+Defaults to True.
+- **item_header**: Whether to treat the first row of the item file as a header or not.
+Defaults to True.

 #### 🏷️ Labels